ample/gatsby-starter-ample/src/content/pages/index.md

   config:
     text_align: center
   components:
-  - template: image
+  - template: component-image
     image_src: "/uploads/placeholder-image.jpg"
-  - template: content
+  - template: component-content
     body_md: |-
       This is the home page.
 It shows an example of adding multiple components to a section within the page.

       To see a basic content page, with all types of content, click the button below.
-  - template: button
+  - template: component-button
     label: View Content Page
     url: "/content-page"
 seo: